-Archangelos (Greek Αρχάγγελος) island of Rhodes, at 28 km from the town center, on the main road that connects the town of Rhodes with Lindos.
+Archangelos (Greek Αρχάγγελος)¹, seat of the municipality with the same name, is located on the eastern part of the island of Rhodes, at 28 km from the town center, on the main road that connects the town of Rhodes with Lindos.
 It is a charming and lively village, with narrow streets and colorful traditional houses full of mediterranean architectural clues with small yards adorned with flowers, some of which were built several centuries ago.

 Excavations in the broader Archangelos area brought into light the existence of many small settlements dating back to the Hellenistic times.
 Most of them are concentrated on the coastal area while others are more inland.
 After the 7th century AD most of the settlements near the coast were abandoned due to the frequent pirate invasions and their inhabitants moved to more secure areas.
 Over the time the various settlements were merged, forming the village of Archangelos.

 In later times, between the years 1454 – 1476, the Knights of Rhodes – also known as the Knights of Saint John or Hospitallers – that were defending the island from the Ottoman invasions, built a fortress on top of one of the Archangelos’ nearby hills, incorporating parts preexisted Byzantine castle, to offer protection to the village inhabitants.
 Today some ruins remain with a 7 m tall fortification wall and the small chapel of Aghios Ioannis.